Janaprasath/UAV-Assisted-Wireless-Coverage--Clustering-Algorithms-for-Optimized-UAV-Deployment/src/K-Means Clustering/kmeans_comparison.md

 K-MEANS CLUSTERING ALGORITHM:
--K-Means partitions data into K clusters by iteratively minimizing the distance between points and cluster centroids.
+- K-Means partitions data into K clusters by iteratively minimizing the distance between points and cluster centroids.

 GENERAL K-MEANS CLUSTERING ALGORITHM:
 It works in 4 steps: